amethyst/specs/README.md

 ## Contribution

 Contribution is very welcome!
-If you didn't contribute before, just filter for issues with "easy" label.
+If you didn't contribute before, just filter for issues with "easy" or "good first issue" label.
 Please note that your contributions are assumed to be dual-licensed under Apache-2.0/MIT.